neftjs/neft/index.coffee.md

 *NotPrimitive* utils.clear(*NotPrimitive* object)
 -------------------------------------------------

-Removes all elements from an array, or all properties from an object.
+Use this function to remove all elements from an array, or all own properties from an object.

 ```
 var arr = ['a', 'b'];